 This serum will penetrate the junctions of the cells and although any immediate results are superficial, the real benefits start to show after around 4-6 weeks.
 If the serum replenishes the hyaluronic acid in the junctions of my cells, it will increase the nutrient levels that feed them.
 Hyaluronic acid helps nutrients flow to the cells.
 It also has other benefits such as reducing inflammation, plumping the skin, and protecting and smoothing any fine lines.

 The Power Infuse Hyaluronic Acid Serum contains 3 types of hyaluronic acid: low, medium and high molecular weight.
 It can be used as a standalone product under your day cream or night cream.
 I tend to use it in my evening skincare routine and I particularly love to apply this before using a mask.

 - Does not contain paraffin, silicone, parabens or harmful preservatives.

 - Balanced pH.

-One to two drops is recommended, depending on how dry your skin is.
+One to two drops are recommended, depending on how dry your skin is.
 I use two drops when I use it, applying it with my fingertips and then gently pat it into my skin.
 This helps the Hyaluronic Acid penetrate deeper into the layers of the skin as far as it can go.
-I always make sure that my face is fully dry and the serum has been absorbed by my skin before moving on to the next step in my skincare routine.
+I always make sure that my face is fully dry and that the serum has been absorbed by my skin before moving on to the next step in my skincare routine.
 That usually takes around 3 minutes or so.